CPK Insurance

 • Commercial auto coverage in Texas must meet the state minimum liability limits of $30,000/$60,000/$25,000 if a business vehicle is used for appraisal work.

-• Texas requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter if your appraisal office rents space in Austin, Dallas, Houston, or another Texas market.
+• Most commercial leases in Texas require proof of general liability coverage, which can matter if your appraisal office rents space in Austin, Dallas, Houston, or another Texas market.

 • Workers' compensation is optional for private employers in Texas, so appraisal firms should confirm whether their lease, lender, or client contracts ask for coverage even when the state does not require it.